RobHolme/vscode-hl7tools/README.md

 `"hl7tools.SendACK": true`

 ### Extract Similar Segments
-This command will open a copy of all segments the same as the one currently selected in the message. e.g. if the cursor is in the MSH segment, all MSH segments in the current file will be copied to a new window.
+This command will open a copy of all segments the same name the one currently selected in the message. e.g. if the cursor is in the NK1 segment, all NK1 segments in the current file will be copied to a new window.
 Suited more for files containing multiple HL7 messages.
 * move the cursor to the segment type you want to extract
 * Press F1 --> HL7 Tools: Extract Matching Segments

 ### Add Line breaks to segments
 This command is intended to be run when an imported file does not include delimiters between segments (i.e. segments are run together without a line break between each segment).
-This command will identify segments and add in line breaks, displaying the modified file in a new window.
+This command will identify segments and add in line breaks.
 If line breaks are already present this will have no effect, it is only intended to correct malformed files.
 * Press F1 --> HL7 Tools: Add Linebreaks to Segments

-To activate this command every time a file is the active file in the editor, set the following user preference to true
+To activate this command every time a file is the active file in the editor, set the following user preference to true (defaults to false)
 `// Apply the command 'Add Linebreak to Segments' every time a file is active in the editor`
 `"hl7tools.AddLinebreakOnActivation": true`